 How can you cultivate more mindful eating and move yourself out of the diet culture?
 Gradually.
 Integrating, step by step, new habits into your daily life.

 P.S.
-If you are ready to dip your toe into mindfulness, mindful eating, and wellness, check out my upcoming workshops.
+If you are ready to dip your toe into mindful eating, sign up for my FREE 5-Day Mindful Eating Email Series.